 John is substantially involved in the firm’s litigation on behalf of foreign terror victims and victims of international human rights abuses.
 He was a key member of the litigation team prosecuting Linde et al. v.
 Arab Bank Plc, the first litigation against a financial institution brought to trial under the Anti-Terrorism Act.
-In September 2014, a jury found Jordan-based Arab Bank Plc liable for financing terrorist activity, including funneling financial support to top Hamas leaders and to the families of Hamas suicide bombers.
-John is also pursuing Alien Tort Statute claims against Arab Bank for a separate class of plaintiffs.
+In this historic litigation, John also played an integral role in pursuing Alien Tort Statute claims that were argued before the U.S. Supreme Court for a separate class of plaintiffs against Arab Bank.

 Prior to joining Motley Rice in 2004, John served as counsel in a case brought under the Anti-Terrorism Act against various charitable organizations and political groups in the U.S. for supplying Hamas with material support and financial resources in the groundbreaking Boim v.
 Quranic Literacy Institute.